timsj/hoverzoom-safari/README.md

 ## Credits

-This is a Safari port of [HoverZoom+](https://github.com/extesy/hoverzoom) by extesy.
+This is a Safari port of [Hover Zoom+](https://github.com/extesy/hoverzoom) by extesy.
 All credit for the core functionality and site plugins goes to the original project contributors.

 ## License